 We are a corporation governed under the BCBCA.
 Two of our directors are residents of Canada, and all or a substantial portion of their assets, and a small portion of our assets, are located outside the United States.
 Consequently, it may be difficult for holders of our securities who reside in the United States to effect service within the United States upon those directors who are not residents of the United States.
 It may also be difficult for holders of our securities who reside in the United States to realize in the United States upon judgments of courts of the United States predicated upon our civil liability and the civil liability of our directors, and officers under the United States federal securities laws.
-Our shareholders and other investors should not assume that British Columbian or Canadian courts (i) would enforce judgments of function of the United States or officers predicated upon the civil liability provisions of the United States federal securities laws or any state or officers, or officers, or officers, or officers, in vigila actions, liabilities against us or such directors, or any securities or "blue sky" laws of any state or jurisdiction of the United States, or (ii) would enforce, in original actions, liabilities against us or such directors, or any securities or "blue sky" laws of any state or jurisdiction of the United States or the securities laws or any securities or "blue sky" laws of any state or jurisdiction of the United States.
-In addition, the protections afforded by the securities laws of British Columbia or Canada may not be available to our shareholders or other investors in the United States.
+Our shareholders and other investors should not assume that British Columbian or Canadian courts (i) would enforce judgments of United States or "blue sky" laws of any state or jurisdiction of the United States, or (ii) would enforce, in original actions, liabilities against us or such directors, or officers predicated upon the civil state or jurisdiction of the United States or "blue sky" laws of any state or jurisdiction and securities or "blue sky" laws of any state or jurisdiction of the United States or "blue sky" laws of any state or jurisdiction afforded by the securities laws or British Columbia or Canada may not be available to our shareholders or other investors in the United States.